Unified-Daughterboard/UDB-C-EZM/README.md

 ## C Series

-The C4 daughterboard is the current most recent revision to the classic square form-factor daughterboard, with its roots in the C1 which was designed to be compatible with Wilba's keyboards.
+The C5 daughterboard is the current most recent revision to the classic square form-factor daughterboard, with its roots in the C1 which was designed to be compatible with Wilba's keyboards.
 The daughterboard features the following:

 - ESD protection, overcurrent protection, overvoltage protection, shielding noise decoupling, and single-path grounding to chassis functionality
-- New Molex Pico-EZmate Connector, replacing the JST-SH on previous versions
+- Two variants: The new Molex Pico-EZmate and the classic JST-SH
 - 1:1 connector pinout to retain compatibility with existing PCBs
 - Same form factor as the older C3 series, allowing for daughterboard upgrades

+**This is the EZM variant using the Pico-EZMate connector.**
+For background on why two variants exist, please see the [announcement post](https://unified-daughterboard.github.io/#/announcements/announcement-20231022).

 ## Using the C series uDB in your design